-There are many reasons why people travel all over the globe, wether it`s because we want to discover new cultures, see our families and friends who live far away, or just want to create lifetime memories.
-Traveling is a very crucial part of our lives, it is good for our mental health, and it becomes our habit.
-However, every now and then, or during a pandemic like COVID-19, we can`t travel.
+There are many reasons why people travel all over the globe, whether it’s because we want to discover new cultures, see our families and friends who live far away, or just want to create lifetime memories.
+Travelling is a very crucial part of our lives, it is good for our mental health, and it becomes our habit.
+However, every now and then, or during a pandemic like COVID-19, we can’t travel.
 Instead, we need to find some ways how to deal with the desire to explore our beautiful planet.
 Here is how to satisfy your wanderlust without leaving your home.

 1. Experience virtual reality travel to relieve wanderlust

 If you like the idea of exploration, but you would instead do it from your own home, virtual reality travel might be just for you.
 Whether it’s exploring the cities or diving in the ocean, virtual reality travel allows you to travel in uniquely.

 With coronavirus pandemic, the popularity of virtual reality has grown hugely.
 Besides virtual tours in the world’s famous museums with 360 degrees of a scene, you can satisfy your wanderlust with the use of a VR headset.

 Here is a selection of some VR travel experiences which allow you to see the world:

 - take a stroll through Louvre in Paris

 - see the beauty of Taj Mahal